fluxninja/aperture/docs/content/get-started/installation/agent/envoy/istio.md

 kubectl get envoyfilter aperture-envoy-filter -n ISTIOD_NAMESPACE_HERE
 ```

-You should see a Kubernetes customer resource for the Istio EnvoyFilter.
+You should see a Kubernetes custom resource for the Istio EnvoyFilter.

 ## Uninstall